-In respect of investment in subsidiaries, based on the discounted cash flow model prepared by management, an impairment loss of \$200,000 (2019: \$4,400,000) was recognised to write down the carrying value of Red Sentry Pte.
-Ltd. (2019: Soverus Group Pte.
-Ltd.).
-The estimated recoverable amount of the aforementioned subsidiary approximates its carrying amount and, consequently, any adverse/favourable change in any key assumptions would result in a further impairment loss/write-back.
+Based on the discounted cash flow model prepared by management, in the prior financial year, impairment loss of \$200,000 was recognised to fully write down the value of investment in Red Sentry Pte.
+Ltd..
+The estimated recoverable amount of the aforementioned subsidiary approximated its carrying amount and, consequently, any adverse/favourable change in any key assumptions would result in a further impairment loss or reversal of provision for impairment.